The Neural Moving Average Model for Scalable Variational Inference of State Space Models: The Neural Moving Average Model

 \subsection{Sampling}

-Sampling from a local IAF is straightforward.
+Sampling from a nMA model is straightforward.
 First sample the base random object $z$.
 This is a sequence of length $T$ (of scalars or vectors -- the sampling process is similar in either case).
 Now apply the IAF's layers to this in turn.
 To apply an affine layer, pass the input (and any side information) through the layer's CNN to calculate shift and scale values, then apply the affine transformation.
 The final output is the sampled sequence $x$.
 The cost of sampling in this way is $O(T)$.

 In the next section, we will often wish to sample a short subsequence $x_{u{:}v}$.
 It is possible to do this at $O(1)$ cost with respect to $T$.
-Algorithm \ref{alg:IAFsampling} in Appendix \ref{sec:minisampling} gives the details.
+Algorithm A in the supplement gives the details.
 In brief, the key insight is that $x_{u{:}v}$ only depends on $z$ through $z_{u-m\ell{:}v}$.
 Therefore we sample $z_{u-m\ell{:}v}$ and apply the layers to this subsequence.
 The output will contain the correct values of $x_{u{:}v}$.

-\section{Variational inference for SSMs}
+\section{Variational Inference for SSMs}

-This section describes how we use local IAFs to perform variational inference efficiently for SSMs.
+This section describes how we use nMA models to perform variational inference (VI) efficiently for SSMs.
+Section \ref{sec:VIbackground} reviews standard details of VI.
+See e.g.~\citet{Blei:2017} for more details.
+We then present our novel VI derivation involving nMA models in Section \ref{sec:derivation} and the resulting algorithm in Section \ref{sec:algorithm}.

-\subsection{Variational inference background}
+\subsection{Variational Inference Background}

-Here we briefly describe standard details of variational inference.
-See \cite{Blei:2017} and references below for more.

 We wish to infer the joint posterior density $p(\theta, x | y)$.
 We introduce a family of approximations indexed by $\phi$, $q(\theta, x; \phi)$.
 Optimisation is used to find $\phi$ minimising the Kullback-Leibler divergence $KL[q(\theta, x; \phi) || p(\theta, x | y)]$.
-This is equivalent to maximising the ELBO (evidence lower bound) \cite{Jordan1999},
+This is equivalent to maximising the ELBO (evidence lower bound) \citep{Jordan1999},

-Here $r$ is a log density ratio.
-The optimal $q(\theta, x; \phi)$ is an approximation to the posterior distribution.
+Here $r$ is a log-density ratio.
+The optimal $q(\theta, x; \phi)$ approximates the posterior density.
 It is typically overconcentrated, unless the approximating family is expressive enough to allow particularly close matches to the posterior.

-Optimisation for VI can be performed efficiently using the \emph{reparameterisation trick} \cite{journals/corr/KingmaW13, pmlr-v32-rezende14, icml2014c2_titsias14}.
-That is, letting $(\theta, x)$ be the output of an invertible deterministic function $g(\epsilon, \phi)$ for some random variable $\epsilon$ with a fixed distribution.
-Then the ELBO gradient is
+Optimisation for VI can be performed efficiently using the \emph{reparameterisation trick} \citep{journals/corr/KingmaW13, pmlr-v32-rezende14, icml2014c2_titsias14}.
+That is, letting $(\theta, x)$ be the output of an invertible deterministic function $g(\varepsilon, \phi)$ for some random variable $\varepsilon$ with a fixed distribution.
+Then the ELBO gradient and unbiased Monte Carlo estimate are